-In relation to diseases in animals caused by overpopulation, mass extinction may happen.
-If these diseases are not treated, animals with these diseases can spread it to the animals who are not diseased and cause mass extinction in several species.
+Mass extinction may happen concerning diseases in animals caused by overpopulation.
+If these diseases are not treated, animals with these diseases can spread it to those who are not diseased and cause mass extinction with access to wildlife.

 When overpopulated animals are hungry, their basic survival instincts drive them to seek food in unusual locations.
 In many situations, overcrowded animals will stray into human-populated regions.
 And this may cause traffic to highways and even cause accidents.

 Overpopulation of animals has a negative impact on the environment and the natural landscape.
 Overpopulation is a cycle that affects the ecosystem, which affects the food chain, rivers, and land.
-Animal overpopulation has the potential to alter the whole composition of an ecosystem.
+Abundant wildlife has the potential to alter the whole composition of an ecosystem.